 Finally, it’s wise to add your child to your account as an authorized user.
 There’s no minimum age requirement, so you’re free to arrange a huge head start in his or her credit career.

 I know I’ll be taking this approach with my kids.

 Plus, authorized users can’t be held accountable for mistakes.
 So, your child can request the removal of any negative records you pass along to his or her credit report.

 Your Turn: Are you a new parent?
 Do you have one of these cards, or do you have another favorite?

 Odysseas Papadimitriou is CEO of the personal finance website WalletHub, which offers free credit scores, full credit reports and 24/7 credit monitoring.
-He is a personal finance industry veteran, having previously worked as a senior director at Capital One.
+He is a personal finance industry veteran, having previously worked as a senior executive at Capital One.